carpentries-incubator/managing-computational-projects/episodes/01-introduction.md

 > -- **Russ B. Altman and Michael Levitt** (2018).
 [Annual Review of Biomedical Data Science](https://www.annualreviews.org/doi/full/10.1146/annurev-bd-01-041718-100001)

-In contrast to the definition above (and as will be explained in the next chapter), we think research which is not data intensive would also gain in applying data science principles.
+In contrast to the definition above (and as will be explained in the next chapters), we think research which is not data intensive would also gain in applying data science principles.
 However, to ensure that data science approaches are appropriately applied in domain research, such as in biosciences, there is a need to also engage and educate scientific group leaders and researchers in project leadership roles on best practices.

+> Computational methods might indeed be as complex as a neural network, but even statistical tests and producing figures for a publication require data science and coding methods.
+>
+{: .testimonial}

 As pictured below, researcher comes to data science to apply computer intensive and pioneering data analyses approaches to their research questions.
 As pictured below, in order to apply these tools, researcher first need to understand and apply the building blocks of data science, especially research data management, collaborative working and project management.